dmentipl/plonk/docs/source/overview.rst

     >>> list(snap._file_pointer['particles'])
     ['divv', 'dt', 'dustfrac', 'h', 'itype', 'tstop', 'vxyz', 'xyz']

-To see all available arrays on the :py:class:`Snap` object:
+To see all available arrays on the :class:`Snap` object:

 .. code-block:: pycon